NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 Now we are finished and you have a firewall installed and activated.

 # Fail2Ban
-Fail2Ban are searching trough your logfiles and are blocking IP's that are trying to hack your server in differnet ways.
+Fail2Ban are searching trough your logfiles and are blocking IP's that are trying to hack your server in different ways.
-Regarding the Seafile filter for Fail2Ban it's a bug, to make the filter work you need to add the following line to the seahub_settings.py file, if you have been following this guide from the begining you have already done that.
+Regarding the Seafile filter for Fail2Ban it's a bug, to make the filter work you need to add the following line to the seahub_settings.py file, if you have been following this guide from the beginning you have already done that.
 ```
  TIME_ZONE = 'Europe/Stockholm'
 ```